Skip to main content

 • Admins can do everything, including managing users, teams, Live mode API keys, and environments.

-• Developers can run actions in Live mode and develop in Dev mode with their Personal Development Key.
+• Developers can run actions and view pages in Live mode and develop in Dev mode with their Personal Development Key.
 Developers cannot create Live mode API keys.

-• Members can run actions in Live mode.
+• Members can run actions and view pages in Live mode.

 Roles are assigned on the Users page of the dashboard.